Don’t wait to start exercising and eating right in the new year…START NOW!!!

 I used to have the mindset that I would start eating right and working out after the holidays, because what was the point with all the holiday treats?
 And then, I would spend the month of January working off the pounds from a few days in November and December.

 I love the holidays, and quite honestly, I plan on having a cookie or two and some of those Cadbury candies I love.
-However, I will also be eating everything in moderation and trying to make smart, healthy decisions overall so the not-so-smart decisions don’t ruin my attempts of living a healthier lifestyle.
+However, I will also be eating everything in moderation and trying to make smart, healthy decisions overall and avoid the not-so-smart decisions that could ruin my attempt of living a healthier lifestyle.
 I will also be bringing healthy sweet treats to everywhere I go.

 Facts About Holiday Weight Gain

 The average amount of weight people gain during the holidays usually depends on what study you look at.
 I have read about one pound is average, but then I’ve also read 5-10 pounds is average.

 Upon further research, it seems there are two categories people fall into when it comes to gaining weight during the holidays:

 - 1-2 pounds: Individuals who are within their healthy weight range.